LjusFramework/ljus/README.md

 $ apt install libsodium-dev libuv-dev
 ```

 JSON processing is included from [nlohmann::json](https://github.com/nlohmann/json), included in external.
-It's (c) 2013-2017 Niels Lohmann, and licensed under the MIT license.
+It's (c) 2013-2018 Niels Lohmann, and licensed under the MIT license.

 Password hashing is included as a git submodule from [the Argon2 Ref-Spec](https://github.com/P-H-C/phc-winner-argon2), which is in the public domain.

-Web server things are included as a git submodule from [Simple Web Server](https://github.com/eidheim/Simple-Web-Server), which is under the MIT license.
+Web server things are included as a git submodule from [LjusFramework/nodeuv-http](https://github.com/LjusFramework/nodeuv-http), which is under the MIT license.
+This project also includes its own dependency on [hxoht/nodeuv-uri](https://github.com/hxoht/nodeuv-uri), also under the MIT license.

 Base64 supported is coupled in the project, and is a lightly modified version of [Base64](https://github.com/tkislan/base64), which is released under the MIT license.